 It isn’t actually the ads that track you; it is the tracker code that comes along with the ads.
 They use three main approaches to gather data about you: cookies, beacons, and fingerprinting.

 Cookies are small files stored in your browser that help websites you visit to identify you.
 Cookies can record data that helps you navigate a site, but they can also store data like your IP address.

 Beacons are transparent images that get loaded when you load an ad.
 They are often 1 pixel by 1 pixel, making them unnoticeable to humans.
 Beacons can show a website how many times you loaded a page, and help advertisers find their ad impressions for monitoring the results of their ad campaigns.

 Fingerprinting is done by recording information about your web browser and device settings.
 The ad company uses this information to identify you without even having to store anything on your device.
 (We have a guide on how to mitigate browser fingerprinting.)

-The internet is getting clogged with annoying ads, trackers, and junk of every type.
+The internet is clogged with annoying video ads, trackers, and junk of every type.
 Go to any major website and while you are looking at the content, your device will quietly be getting bombarded with junk of every type in the background.
 For example, I just popped over to CNN.com, where uBlock Origin reported that it blocked 33 ads or trackers trying to get into my computer.